Regularity over homomorphisms and a Frobenius characterization of Koszul algebras: Proofs of the main results

 Recall that $R,S$ are standard graded algebras over $k,l$ respectively.
+Denote by $\mm,\nn$ the corresponding graded maximal ideals.
 The main work in the proof of Theorem \ref{relative_thm} is done via the following statement, which was suggested to the authors by Srikanth Iyengar.

 \begin{prop} For any complex $G\in \dgrcatp R$, we have